-Why Content is Important for SEO - SEO 101
+Why Content Is Important for SEO

 “You need to understand how to create a compelling headline for your content.”

-In most cases, it’s recommended that you keep your links to 6 words or fewer.
+In most cases, it’s recommended that you keep your links to six words or fewer.

 How to Optimize Your Content Once It’s Created